 A reading and signing with A.D.
 Hopkins, to kick off the national book tour for The Boys Who Woke Up Early

-This event will occur at our new location—519 S. 6th Street, at the corner of Bonneville Avenue.
+This event is scheduled for our new location—519 S. 6th Street, at the corner of Bonneville Avenue.

 The gravy train hasn’t stopped in the hollers of western Virginia for more than thirty years when Stony Shelor starts his junior year at Jubal Early High.
 Class divides and racism are still the hardened norms as the Eisenhower years draw to a close.
 Violence lies coiled under the calm surface, ready to strike at any time.